 Regulatory periods for the Kenai River community gillnet fishery are from July 1 through August 15 and from September 10-30.
-Harvest of Sockeye Salmon in this fishery began on July 19.
+Harvest of sockeye salmon in this fishery began on July 19.
 This fishery is currently closed and reported harvest to date in this fishery totals 3,163 Sockeye Salmon and 18 Coho Salmon.
+Three Pink Salmon and 1 Dolly Varden were caught and released in this fishery.